emjavan/flusion_city/README.md

 ## Environment setup
 I ran everything on the TACC cluster (UT Austin cluster) and needed to install Miniconda in your directory.

+0. Fork and clone repository
+`cd flusion_city/`

 1. Download and install Miniconda:
+You'll need to be on a development or compute node to run any code.
 ```
+idev -N 1 -n 1 -t 02:00:00 -p development -A YOUR_ALLOCATION  ## getting on a development node first
 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
 bash Miniconda3-latest-Linux-x86_64.sh
 source ~/.bashrc